Thrown Down: Recording

 According to Buckingham, "Thrown Down" had previously gone through "about three different times with three different producers and never made it anywhere.
 It was supposed to go on a solo album.
 It was just obvious to me it needed a guitar riff in the chorus.
 It was a fairly simple thing, for some reason.
 There seems to be an understanding between us as to what to do."
 To achieve some of the guitar tones on "Thrown Down", Buckingham recorded his Gibson Les Paul to a tape machine slowed down by a half step, which he then sped up to make the instrument sound "sweeter" and "miniature".
 He used this technique during the chorus, where he tripled his part with "little speed tweaks on either side of the correct pitch".

 When selecting individuals to mix the album, Buckingham and Nicks came to an agreement to each submit a track to the other's preferred candidate.
 Buckingham wanted Mark Needham to mix Say You Will, so he joined the band in the studio to develop a mix of "Thrown Down".
 Both Nicks and Buckingham initially expressed satisfaction with what Needham created, with the former calling it "terrific".
 She then offered a few suggestions to align the song with what she envisioned.
 Nicks later expressed reservations with the mix and felt that she was unable to connect with the song, so she suggested bringing in Chris Lord-Alge to attempt a mix of "Thrown Down".
 Needham was ultimately responsible for the final mix found on Say You Will.

 Release

 Along with "Peacekeeper", a soundbite of "Thrown Down" was made available on the Star Tribunes website.
 During the week of 10 November 2003, "Thrown Down" was serviced to AC, Hot AC and AAA radio stations.
-A few weeks later, "Thrown Down" was listed as one of the most added songs to AAA radio stations that report to Radio and Records.
+A few weeks later, Radio and Records listed "Thrown Down" as one of the most added songs to AAA radio stations.